neongreen/svod/README.md

 flac-source: '/home/mark/Downloads/flac-factory/'
 ```

-*Please note that not all this functionality is implemented in `svod-devel`
- right now, I will remove this warning when it's done (should be pretty
- soon).*

 Now run:

 ```
-$ stack-devel make-admin # if you haven't created one yet
-$ stack-devel populate # generate 100 users and 50 releases
+$ stack-devel populate # generate 100 users and 50 releases by default
 ```

 Now you are done.
 You can play with the system and start developing your own
 features.

-## Deploying

-TODO

 ## Contribution